Spin-1 quarkonia in a rotating frame and their spin contents

-Then we finally estimate the spin contents of spin-1 quarkonia by averaging each component of $\go$ over the Borel window.
-We also calculate the variance to estimate the uncertainty.
+Then we finally estimate the spin contents of the spin-1 quarkonia by averaging the contribution of each angular momentum operator in $\go(M,\bar{s}_0)$ over the given Borel window.
+We also calculate the variance of each contribution to estimate the uncertainty.
 The average values and their uncertainties(subscript) are listed in Table \ref{spincontent}.
+Here, it should be noted that while the sum of $\hat{L}_k$ and $\hat{L}_p$ are gauge invariant, each of them is gauge dependent.
+Thus their values should be understood within Fock-Schwinger gauge.

 In all cases the sum of the four components is exactly 1 as we expected, but the spin contents are quite different from each other.
 While the quark spin has the most dominant contribution for the vector quarkonia, the kinetic part of the orbital angular momentum has larger contribution for the axial vector quarkonia.
 The bottomonia results are somewhat comparable with the non-relativistic quark model picture but the spin contents start to deviate from this picture as the quark mass becomes lighter due to the significant increase in the contribution of $\hat{L}_k$.
 For example, the $J/\psi$ is traditionally considered as an S-wave particle but now we find that the quark spin does not carry all of the total spin as in the case of the proton spin\cite{EuropeanMuon:1987isl}.
 Furthermore, the overall contributions of $\hat{L}_p$ and $\hat{J}_g$ are quite small but indispensable to make $\go=1$ exactly.
 In the perturbative region, $\hat{L}_p$ and $\hat{J}_g$ start to contribute at the next-to-leading order diagrams, so more accurate analysis requires the computation of $\alpha_s$-correction for $\Pi^\rot$.